Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

 Realms: Bragi is the god of music and poetry.
 Aegir represents alcohol and banquets.

-Family: Aegir is married to Ran, Bragi is Odin’s son
+Family: Aegir is married to Ran, Bragi is the son of Odin

 Fun fact: Bragi was seen as a peaceful god but sailors feared Aegir and his sea-family